 Modelled pollutant loads and load reductions are summarised in Table 22 for catchments draining to the Crookhaven River Estuary, and in Table 23 for catchments draining to Lake Wollumboola.
 In both cases, developed-untreated conditions are shown (MUSIC model type D-UT).
 Results for the developed-treated Crookhaven River catchments include scenarios with no allowance for exfiltration from stormwater treatment systems (MUSIC model type D-T1) and scenarios with some allowance for exfiltration from stormwater treatment systems (MUSIC model type D-T2).
-Results for the scenario where exfiltration is excluded (MUSIC model type D-T1).
+Results for the Lake Wollumboola catchment only cover the scenario where exfiltration is excluded (MUSIC model type D-T1).